Coast to Coast Walk - 18 Days & 17 Nights18 Days & 17 Nights 4.8 Read 291 reviews

 A nice short walk to the nearby village of Orton today with no notable ascents, making this a nice break to the challenges of the previous days.Orton is one of the lost villages of the Coast to Coast walk, which is part of its appeal.
 It is off the beaten track and has recently been incorporated into the newly extended Yorkshire Dales.

-This cottage has all one could wish for with regard to a comfortable overnight stay.
+This cottage has all one could wish for with regards to a comfortable overnight stay.
 There are 3 bedrooms, made up of a double, a twin and a single.
+The cottage contains its own washing machine, a cooker, a fridge freezer and a microwave.
+The cottage is just 2 doors down from the village shop and only a minute's walk from the pub.
+There is bathroom with a shower above the bath.

 Having left the lakes behind you are now in rolling farmland.
 Limestone crags, open pasture and several prehistoric sites characterise this section.
 Finish in the town of Kirkby Stephen, a very walker friendly place with several great pubs enjoy a refreshing real ale in!